georges-mars/ussd-in-php/README.md

 # ussd coding
-this is the same code in php
+this is the same ussd code in php but in python